 - Dark interface may turn off some players

-Restricted states: Alabama, Arizona, Hawaii, Idaho, Iowa, Louisiana, Montana, Nevada and Washington.
+Restricted states: Arizona, Hawaii, Idaho, Louisiana, Montana, Nevada and Washington

 Restricted provinces in Canada: Quebec

-Draft Kings offers daily fantasy sports betting for seven sports leagues.
-These include the MLB, NFL, NBA, NHL, college football, college basketball, EuroLeague basketball, MMA, PGA and tennis.
+Draft Kings offers daily fantasy sports betting for ten sports leagues.
+These include the MLB, NFL, NBA, NHL, college football, college basketball, the PGA, certain esports and more.
 In all sports, your goal is to assemble a team of the best players possible while remaining under your salary cap.
 As your picks earn points in the real world, your team earns points in the fantasy realm.

-The difference between what DraftKings has to offer and the fantasy leagues you may have played at work is DraftKings.com leagues last for just a single day or week.
-Instead of getting stuck with one team for the entire season, you can make new selections every week.
-You can even create multiple teams and try to win a dozen different short-term leagues.
+The difference between what DraftKings has to offer and the fantasy leagues you may have played with friends from work is DraftKings.com leagues last for just a single day or week.
+Instead of being stuck with one team for the entire season, you are free to make new selections every single day.

-Contests are hosted at a variety of stakes ranging from $0.25 to $26,200.
+Contests are hosted at a variety of stakes ranging from $0.25 to $5,300.
 If you win, you get a real money payout based on the size and buyin of the contest.
 Heads-up matches are played in winner-take-all format while the largest tournaments produce hundreds of winners.
-Some of the biggest fantasy tournaments at DraftKings award six-figure prizes to the winners.
+Some of the biggest fantasy tournaments at DraftKings award six or seven-figure prizes to the winners.

-The DraftKings website is fairly intuitive.
-If you have any prior experience with fantasy sports betting, you’ll see what’s going on here immediately.
+The DraftKings website and mobile apps (available for iOS and Android) are fairly intuitive.
+If you have any prior experience with daily fantasy sports, you’ll see what’s going on here immediately.
 After logging in and making a deposit, the main lobby is where you’ll spend the majority of your time.
 This is where you browse open contests, manage your account and find the games you’d like to try.

-The lobby uses a tab system to organize the different types of contests.
-Just click on any tab along the top to switch between guaranteed tournaments, qualifiers, head-to-head matchups and so on.
+The lobby uses a simple menu system to organize the different types of contests.
+Just select any menu item along the left side of the screen to switch between guaranteed tournaments, qualifiers, head-to-head matchups and so on.
 There’s also an option to filter the contests by sport.
 The advanced filters feature allows you to narrow down the list of upcoming competitions by time, entry fee and number of players.

 Choose any detailed contest to view that contest’s details.
 The detail screen shows you all the relevant information such as number of registered players, how the prize money is awarded, which games this contest will cover and more.
 If you like what you see, you can begin drafting your team.

 While drafting your team, you can click on an individual player’s name to see that player’s details.
 Doing so will bring up a min-bio for that player plus his recent stats and any relevant news from around the league.
-For example, here’s what I saw recently when I selected Peyton Manning:
+For example, here’s what I saw recently when I selected Patrick Mahomes: